Training for Tomorrow: A new approach to continuing competence

-All solicitors and registered European lawyers (RELs) who
+If you are a solicitor or registered European lawyers (RELs) who is

-- are in legal practice or employment in England and Wales, and
+- in legal practice or employment in England and Wales, and

 - work more than two hours per week

 Non-compliance could lead to disciplinary procedures and/or to delays in the issue of a practising certificate.
 Full details of